 Photographer Patrick Carter travels to South America at the request of his sister Caroline who has joined a cult.
 He is accompanied by a reporter and cameraman from the investigative magazine show ‘Vice’.
 Flying in to the remote location, they are taken to the compound Eden Parish.
 There they film the followers who have built a home in the jungle, what they describe as a paradise away from the corrupting influence of civilisation.
 They are introduced to the group’s charismatic leader who everyone refers to as Father.
 However, when one child slips the group a note begging help, they meet her mother and others who plead to be allowed to leave with them on the flight out.
 This precipitates a horrible sequence of events where Father decides that the entire group must commit mass suicide.

 Ti West was been a rising director throughout the 2000s/10s.
 Working his way through a series of efforts for Glass Eye Pix – The Roost (2005) and Trigger Man (2007), as well as Cabin Fever 2: Spring Fever (2009) for other producers – West gained more than reasonable word of mouth with The House of the Devil (2009).
 It was however with his next film, the ghost story The Innkeepers (2011), that West showed he was really capable of doing something.
-Subsequent to The Sacrament, West went on to make the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film..
+Subsequent to The Sacrament, West went on to make the non-genre Western In a Valley of Violence (2016) and X (2022), a horror film that takes place on the set of a 1970s porn film, and its prequel Pearl (2022)..

 In between turning out episodes for various anthology films – The ABCs of Death (2012) and V/H/S (2012), West next returned with The Sacrament here.
 This never quite hit the stride that The House of the Devil or The Innkeepers did and languished in limbo for a year, attaining a very minor theatrical distribution just before being dumped to dvd.
 Indeed, the greatest attention the film received was during its Toronto International Film Festival press screening when blogger Alex Billington called 911 over someone using a cellphone during the session.